 - A one-time interconnection fee to connect your solar panels to the grid.
 The cost of the fee depends on the utility company.

 - As an existing client seeking to expand your system, if you increase your system by 10% after July 1st, you will automatically be switched to NEM 2.0.

 We don’t want you to miss out on the perks of NEM 1.0.
-To take advantage of NEM 1.0 and get started on your solar installation, fill out a form below or visit one of our Solar Design Centers today!
+To take advantage of NEM 1.0 and get started on your solar installation, fill out our online contact form or visit one of our Solar Design Centers today!